-When developing algorithms is common practice to divide the data into a training a testing sub samples.
-The training sub sample is what is used to develop the algorithm while the testing sample is used to assess the predictive power of the algorithm.
-There are many different ways to divide a sample in a testing and training set and one of the main benefits of the caret package is in dividing the sample.
+When developing algorithms is common practice to divide the data into a training a testing subsamples.
+The training subsample is what is used to develop the algorithm while the testing sample is used to assess the predictive power of the algorithm.
+There are many different ways to divide a sample into a testing and training set and one of the main benefits of the “caret” package is in dividing the sample.

 inTrain<- createDataPartition(y=spam$type, p=0.75, list=FALSE) training<-spam[inTrain,] testing<-spam[-inTrain,] dim(training)

 Here is what we did

 - In the variable ‘inTrain’ we told R to make a partition in the data use the ‘createDataPartition’ function.
 I the parenthesis we told r to look at the dataset ‘spam’ and to examine the variable ‘type’.
 Then we told are to pull 75% of the data in ‘type’ and copy it to the ‘inTrain’ variable we created.
 List = False tells R not to make a list.
 If you look closely, you will see that the variable ‘type’ is being set as the y variable in the ‘inTrain’ data set.
 This means that all the other variables in the data set will be used as predictors.
 Also, remember that the ‘type’ variable has two outcomes “spam” or “nonspam”